davidgsd/AllScan/README.md

 2. Then restart Lighttpd web server or restart the node

 # AllScan Nodes, Accessories and How-To-Guides
-If you do not yet have a node or might like to upgrade your node, see [AllScan.info](https://allscan.info/) for How-To Guides, Nodes, USB Interfaces, Accessories, and more.
+If you do not yet have a node or might like to upgrade your node, see [AllScan.info](https://allscan.info/) for How-To Guides, Nodes, USB Interfaces, Accessories and more.

-AllScan nodes and USB radio/audio interfaces provide extensive features and excellent audio quality - see my [Products Page](https://allscan.info/products/) for details.
+AllScan nodes and USB radio/audio interfaces provide extensive features and excellent audio quality - see the [Products Page](https://allscan.info/products/) for details.

 # Configuration Files and Parameters
 Most nodes already have a number of Cfg files and to simplify the install process AllScan will try to use these rather than require redundant files/data to be created/entered.
 These files are as follows:
 1. **astdb.txt**: The ASL database file with the list of all nodes provisioned on the AllStarLink network.
 This file should already exist in ../supermon/astdb.txt or /var/log/asterisk/astdb.txt.
 If the file is not found it will be automatically downloaded into the allscan directory.
 If you have a properly configured node you should have a cron entry that downloads the latest astdb file at least once per week.
 AllScan shows the status of the above files and their last modification time in the status messages box (below the Favorites Table).
 If you see there is no recent astdb file (less than 1 week old) you should review your cron settings (which should have been configured when you installed Allmon or Supermon).
 2. **allmon.ini**: This defines your node number(s) and the Asterisk Manager credentials.
 It can usually be found in any of the following locations: ../supermon/allmon.ini, /etc/asterisk/allmon.ini.php, ../allmon2/allmon.ini.php, or /etc/allmon3/allmon3.ini.
 AllScan will search those locations in that order and use the first file found.
 If you see connection/stats error messages check those file locations and verify they have the correct data.
 If you have multiple Nodes defined in allmon.ini, AllScan will use the first Node# in the file.
 (A future version of AllScan may support multiple Node#s and allow these cfgs to be stored in AllScan's database.)
 You can also place an allmon.ini file in AllScan's web root folder, which will take precedence over other file locations.
 3. **global.inc**: Cfg file in the supermon directory with user settings such as your name, call sign, node title, etc. AllScan will automatically import the following variables from global.inc if found: $CALL, $LOCATION, and $TITLE2.
-Otherwise, go to the AllScan Cfgs Page and enter your Call Sign, Location and Node Title parameters there.
-Once these parms have been imported or set AllScan will not read from global.inc again.
+Otherwise you will be prompted to enter them after first setting up AllScan.
 The Call Sign and Location parameters are shown in the AllScan Page Header, and the Node Title parameter is shown in the Connection Status Table header.
 4. **favorites.ini**: The favorites file can be found in the supermon directory or in the allscan directory.
 Or if you have the file somewhere else (eg. ../supermon2/) you can set that location in the 'Favorites.ini Locations' Cfgs Parameter.
 If not found in any of those locations you will be prompted to create a new favorites.ini file in the allscan directory.

 All AllScan Cfg parameters can be viewed and set on the Cfgs page if you are logged in as an Admin user.
 Just click the 'Cfgs' link and all Cfgs are then shown along with an Edit form.